-The distance between France’s capital city Paris and the country’s gastronomical epicenter Lyon is 243 miles (392 km) traveling southeast.
-The easiest way to make the trip is by high-speed train, which takes about 2 hours.
-Direct flights are also a great option, and airtime takes 1 hour and 10 minutes.
+The distance between France's capital city Paris and the country's gastronomical epicenter Lyon is 243 miles (392 km) traveling southeast.
+The easiest way to make the trip is by high-speed train, which takes about two hours.
+Direct flights are also a great option, and airtime takes an hour and 10 minutes.

 Driving yourself in a rental car or hiring a private transfer are both convenient modes of travel, but the route takes 4 hours and 30 minutes with favorable traffic conditions.
-Buses are the most economical choice, but can take more than 6 hours and aren't recommended.
+Buses are the most economical choice but can take more than six hours and aren't recommended.

-For food and wine lovers, consider continuing on from Lyon to Marseille in this 8-day culinary Rhône Valley tour.
+For food and wine lovers, consider continuing on from Lyon to Marseille in this eight-day culinary Rhône Valley tour.

 Duration: 2 hours